mdn/content/files/en-us/web/javascript/reference/global_objects/regexp/n/index.md

 The **`RegExp.$1, …, RegExp.$9`** static accessor properties return parenthesized substring matches.

+## Syntax

+### Return value

+The getter for `$1, …, $9` returns a string containing the corresponding parenthesized submatch from the last time when a `RegExp` (but not a `RegExp` subclass) instance made a successful match.
+If no matches have been made, or if the last match does not have the corresponding capturing group, the respective property is an empty string.

+There is no setter for each property, so you cannot change their values using assignment.

 ## Description

 Because `$1`–`$9` are static properties of {{jsxref("RegExp")}}, you always use them as `RegExp.$1`, `RegExp.$2`, etc., rather than as properties of a `RegExp` object you created.

-The values of `$1, …, $9` update whenever a `RegExp` (but not a `RegExp` subclass) instance makes a successful match.
-If no matches have been made, or if the last match does not have the corresponding capturing group, the respective property is an empty string.
-The set accessor of each property is `undefined`, so you cannot change the properties directly.

 The number of possible parenthesized substrings is unlimited, but the `RegExp` object can only hold the first nine.
 You can access all parenthesized substrings through the returned array's indexes.